Attorney: Cowboys player in SUV from which man was shot

 Joseph ”was unarmed and was not looking for violence,” Sorrels said. ”He found himself in a situation that escalated without his knowledge or consent.
 Along with condolences to the Ray family, Kelvin apologizes to the Dallas community for being anywhere near this type of incident.”

-A Dallas police spokesman declined to confirm Joseph’s involvement in the case, but The Dallas Morning News reported police detectives intend to question the 22-year-old LSU and Kentucky ex taken in the second round of last year’s NFL Draft.
+A Dallas police spokesman declined to confirm Joseph’s involvement in the case, but The Dallas Morning News reported police detectives interviewed the 22-year-old player Friday.

+The Cowboys took the former LSU and Kentucky star in the second round of last year’s NFL draft.

 In a statement, Cowboys officials said they were aware ”of the tragic incident.”